Thursday Betwixt – Going Deep with Spirit Guides

 To continue the discussion from my previous post on deepening the modern shamanic experience, I’d like to talk a bit about connecting with totems and Spirit Guides, outside the journey state.

-A concept that comes up often in circles of traditional shamanism is that of reciprocity with spirit allies, or what some refer to as ‘the demands of their Guides.’
+A concept that comes up often in circles of traditional shamanism is that of reciprocity with spirit allies, or what some refer to as ‘the demands of their Guides,’ sacrifice, or taboos.
 I’ve known shamans whose Guides required them to make all of their ritual items.
 Some are required to dedicate one day a week to cut off communication and engagement with others, and for that day live in concert only with a specific guide.
 Leaving a place setting for the Guide at every meal is mandatory for some.
 Body modification may be a condition of connecting with a Guide.
 Others are required to wear talismans of a particular totem, such as feathers, fur, or skin of that totem.

 In traditional shamanism, such demands are business as usual.
 In the modern context, the concept of demanding Guides is a somewhat off-putting idea, that in order to have their full support, we need to comply with certain wishes, on their part.
 Generally speaking, we’re not monastic.
 We aren’t in a culture that by virtue of a spiritual calling sets us aside while we develop that relationship.
 Most of us don’t cloister ourselves for even short periods of time, as a means of growing, refining, and maintaining raw connection with the Divine.
 We find the sacred amidst work, bills, and everything else that has to be done.